• Home

 • Retaking and passing the CPIA® examination, or

-• Completing 50 hours of eligible continuing education (CE) hours as described in the CPIA® recertification guidelines and submitting a CPIA® recertification by CE application and CE Tracker.
+• Completing 50 hours of eligible continuing education (CE) hours as described in the CPIA® recertification guidelines and submitting a completed Excel CE Tracker and all supporting documentation.
+Recertification materials can be uploaded using this link (log into your PRIM&R profile when prompted).

-For guidance on submitting a recertification application, watch this short video!
+For guidance on submitting your recertification materials, watch this short video!

 Learn More About CPIA® Recertification